Massachusetts Family Law Appeals Lawyer

 Appellate Briefs

-An appellate brief sets forth the arguments of each party regarding the issues on appeal.
-The briefs address specifically the alleged errors that occurred at the lower court, citing to legal authority on point,
+An appellate brief presents the legal arguments of each party in relation to the issues on appeal.
+The briefs should address specific errors alleged to have occurred in the trial court, referencing relevant legal precedents and authority.

 Costs of a Family Law Appeal in Massachusetts